KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types, models and views.

-This namespace doesn't contain protocols, open classes, or types that are meant to be top-level.
+This namespace doesn't contain protocols, open classes or types of higher importance.